Room Selection: Frequently Asked Questions

 In the past, we have been able to grant between 70% and 85% of the reassignment requests we receive during the summer, but we CANNOT guarantee that we can meet all requests.
 It is especially difficult to accommodate very specific preferences (e.g. "single only", or "Beekman Double only with a specific roommate").
 The broader the preferences a student indicates, the more likely we will be able to reassign them during the summer.

 Q: What if no rooms are available when I pick?

-A: If no spaces are available when it is your time to select, or if there are no options that you find acceptable, you have two choices:
+A: If no spaces are available for you on your selected lottery time when it is your time to select, or if there are no options that you find acceptable, you have three choices:

 Q: What if I am in class when my room selection appointment occurs?

-A: You can participate in room selection any time AFTER your room selection appointment.
-It will be accessible every night from 7PM to 9AM starting on Monday April 8through April 22nd (It will not be accessible between the hours of 9AM and 7PM to allow the housing office access.
+A: You can participate in room selection any time AFTER one of three room selection appointments.
+It will be accessible every night from 7PM to 9AM starting on Monday April 11th through April 24th (It will not be accessible between the hours of 9AM and 7PM to allow the housing office access.

 Also, if you are part of a pair or larger group of students who have linked housing applications, one of the others in your group can select for you at the appointed time.

 Q: I am graduating in May 2016 and I received a Room Selection Number, was I suppose to?